chughes757/Federal-DoD-Software-Factory-Compliance/README.md

 ## Thanks

-Special thanks goes out to the various subject matter experts, researchers and practitioners who have created this content.
-This content benefits the entire software and security community in an effort to create a more secure digital ecosystem.
+Special thanks goes out to all the compliance innovators that made this compilation of resources possible.
+From Jez Humble, GSA/18F, Cloud.gov, Kessel Run, Platform One, CMS batCAVE and Rapid ATO, and the countless other innovative Federal programs and teams who are constantly working to make a better Government, Military and Nation for U.S. citizens.